antonfirsov/docs/2020/08-Aug/interop/interop.md

 In the above, `ptr1` and `ptr2` are the same, as are `obj1` and `obj2`.
 The implementation of `MyComWrappers.ComputeVtables` is invoked only once - as part of the first call to `GetOrCreateComInterfaceForObject`.
 In the second call, the runtime determines that a CCW already exists for `managedObj` and does not create a new one.
 Likewise, the implementation of `MyComWrappers.CreateObject` is invoked only once - as part of the first call to `GetOrCreateObjectForComInstance`.
 In the second call, the runtime determines that an RCW already exists for `comObj` and does not create a new one.
 This enables the `MyComWrappers` implementation to provide custom wrapper creation while relying on the built-in runtime system for object identity.

-For object lifetime coordination, `ComWrappers` provides support for [`Reference Tracker` scenarios](https://docs.microsoft.com/windows/win32/api/windows.ui.xaml.hosting.referencetracker/).
+The [`Reference Tracker` API](https://docs.microsoft.com/windows/win32/api/windows.ui.xaml.hosting.referencetracker/) is an existing system used by the [WinRT XAML runtime](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml) for managing object lifetime between itself and another runtime. `ComWrappers` provides support for these `Reference Tracker` scenarios to handle object lifetime coordination.
 When an RCW is created using with [`CreateObjectFlags.TrackerObject`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.createobjectflags), the runtime will check if the COM object implements [`IReferenceTracker`](https://docs.microsoft.com/windows/win32/api/windows.ui.xaml.hosting.referencetracker/nn-windows-ui-xaml-hosting-referencetracker-ireferencetracker).
 If so, the runtime will get the object's [`IReferenceTrackerManager`](https://docs.microsoft.com/windows/win32/api/windows.ui.xaml.hosting.referencetracker/nn-windows-ui-xaml-hosting-referencetracker-ireferencetrackermanager) and update it with the [`IReferenceTrackerHost`](https://docs.microsoft.com/windows/win32/api/windows.ui.xaml.hosting.referencetracker/nn-windows-ui-xaml-hosting-referencetracker-ireferencetrackerhost) implemented by the runtime, thus enabling communication and coordination around garbage collection between the runtime and the third party that is implementing `IReferenceTrackerManager`.
 To handle creation of tracker targets, a `ComWrappers` instance can be registered as a global instance for tracker support through the [`ComWrappers.RegisterForTrackerSupport` API](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.registerfortrackersupport).
 The runtime will then use that instance when its implementation of `IReferenceTrackerHost` receives requests to create a tracker target.

 A `ComWrappers` instance can also be registered as a global instance for marshalling in the runtime through the [`ComWrappers.RegisterForMarshalling` API](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.registerformarshalling).
 The registered instance is used for wrapper creation as part of COM-related [`Marshal` APIs](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal), P/Invokes with COM-related types, and COM activation.
 Since the registered instance is given priority across all these COM-related marshalling scenarios, it should take care to work well for any potential object - whether that is successfully handling the object or indicating that it cannot.
 The built-in wrappers will only be used if the registered instance returns a value indicating that it could not create the interface entries or managed object.